 Microwave Steam Method

-This is a bit more “involved”, but it involves placing ¼ of a dry paper towel at the bottom of a Tupperware container, then placing some cut up, moist bud on top of that sheet.
-Wet 2 paper towels and cover the top of the container with those, and “half-snap” the lid shut so to let steam escape.
+This is a bit more “involved”, but it involves placing ¼ of a dry paper towel at the bottom of a Tupperware container, then putting some cut-up, moist bud on top of that sheet.
+Wet two paper towels, cover the top of the container with those, and “half-snap” the lid shut to let steam escape.

 Put your microwave on 40%(ish) power and let the microwave go for a minute, taking your buds out after to let the steam go.
 Check the dryness of the buds and replace the paper towel on the bottom if it gets too wet or if the top towels get dry.

 Essentially steaming the moisture out of your buds will help them dry quickly while allowing them to maintain their quality and potency.